 In the film Hachi: A Dog’s Tale, we show Hachi, the main character, seeing the world through his eyes.

-New scientific research is continuously revealing just why this connection is so strong, showing that dogs and humans actually influence each other in more profound ways than we ever knew.
-Through dog cognition, we can understand this profound bond.
+New scientific research reveals just why this connection is so strong.
+Pups and their humans actually influence each other in more profound ways than we ever knew.
+Through the science of dog cognition, we can now understand this powerful affinity.

 With nearly half of all American households being home to a dog (44% to be exact), our obsession with our canine friends is stronger than ever — and for good reason.

 As deeply emotional animals, our dogs feel experiences, making it more important than ever to bring them into our day-to-day lives.
 And when we do, we reap the benefits from our furry friends as they subconsciously work to make us better, kinder, and more emotionally in tune with the world around us.

 Naturally, we want to learn what a family member feels and thinks.

 When we see our dogs doing odd things from time to time, we figure it’s because they’re just…dogs.